 - Paperback ISBN:

-Concord Hospital, University of Sydney, Australia Director, Department of Endocrinology and Metabolism, Concord Hospital Medical Center; Professor and Chair of Endocrinology, The University of Sydney and Head
+Concord Hospital, University of Sydney, Australia; Director, Department of Endocrinology and Metabolism, Concord Hospital Medical Center; Professor and Chair of Endocrinology, The University of Sydney

 Dr. Mitchell is the Managing Director at Synthesis Medical NZ Limited.
 His primary goal is to improve management of chronic disease by closing care gaps through systematic implementation of evidence-based practice.